hermonochy/Rescueland/The Planet File.md

 **Current Capital:** Rescueland

 Overview:

-The Rescueland Empire presents itself as a cooperative entity dedicated to mutual assistance among planets in the multiverse.
+Despite the name, The Rescueland Empire is a cooperative entity dedicated to mutual assistance among planets in the multiverse.
 Officially a republic, it emphasizes democratic values.

 Goals: